How many eggs does a woman have? Do they run out?

 Counting eggs

 There are two tests commonly used by fertility specialists to check a woman’s ovarian reserve.
 The first is the AMH (anti-Mullerian hormone) test, more colloquially known as the ‘Egg-timer test’.
 AMH is a hormone secreted by the follicles in the ovaries.
 However, as a woman matures, AMH levels naturally decrease.
 By measuring AMH levels in the blood, we can gauge how many eggs remain in your ovaries – high AMH levels are a strong indicator of a high number of eggs.
+Dr Chris Russell discusses the AMH test in more detail in this video.

 The second test we use is called an ‘antral follicle count’.
 This test involves viewing your ovaries via an ultrasound scan (typically in the first week after a period).
 This enables us to count the number of egg-containing follicles in your ovaries.